 “so they don’t want a bungalow they want a 2 story house, they want about five different rooms in it by the sounds of things and they definitely want a gym.”

 Just basic host stuff to try to lighten the show up a bit more.
-Now to look at the “expert” That will be giving our host and the views the information about how to look after our hamsters.
+Now to look at the “expert” that will be giving our host and the viewers information about how to look after our hamsters.

 “After graduating from Bristol University in 1996 and completing a Certificate in Small Animal Surgery in 2001, Huw then went on to work as the resident orthopaedic surgeon in a small animal hospital in London.
 Huw became a Joint Venture Partner at Vets4Pets Milton Keynes in 2007, and co-founded Bletchley Vets4Pets with his partner Amy.
 He has since led Milton Keynes practice, which became Companion Care Practice of the Year in 2011.
 At work Huw continues to have a strong interest in orthopaedic surgery regularly taking referrals from local surgeries.”
 (Quote from the Pets at home PET CARE SHOW website).

-So now we know who is who lets jump into it!
+So now we know who Huw Morgan Jones is, lets jump into it!

 So first of all Huw, mentions that hamsters are a good first pet for “young children.”